averycrespi/yovec/README.md

 **Q**: Why is the output of Yovec empty?

 **A**: If no variables are exported, Yovec will eliminate the entire program.
-Export a variable, or use `--no-elim` to disable dead code elimination.
+Export a variable or disable dead code elimination.

 ---